 This map series tracks significant terrorist attacks and acts of political violence in Tunisia by year from 2013 through May 2016.
 Attack locations and details are compiled from local and international media reports and public announcements by Tunisian security agencies.
 The limitations of open sources mean that locations for some attacks, including those in the Mount Chaambi area and other remote mountainous enclaves, are general approximations.
 This map includes lethal clashes between security personnel and militants arising in the course of counterterrorism operations, but excludes low-level violence triggered by social protests and demonstrations.

 Zoom in for greater geographic detail or out for a broader view of Tunisia’s position in the region.
-Click the boxes in the map legend to view attacks by year and on specific icons for additional information on each incident.
+Click the boxes below the map to view attacks by year and on specific icons for additional information on each incident.
 A series of static maps below provide further context on select significant attacks which took place in each year during the reporting period.